pjotrp/bioruby-rdf/README.md

 [![Build Status](https://secure.travis-ci.org/pjotrp/bioruby-rdf.png)](http://travis-ci.org/pjotrp/bioruby-rdf)

-Library and tools for using a triple-store with biological data.
+Library and tools for using an RDF triple-store with biological data.
 It includes tools for storing parsed data into a triple store.
-The name includes RDF, but that really is too a narrow view of the purpose of this biogem, unfortunately alternative names (bio-semweb and bio-triplestore) look even worse.
+The name includes RDF, but that really is too a narrow view of the purpose of this tool, unfortunately alternative names (bio-semweb and bio-triplestore) are even worse.

 First there are the parsers.
 Every (native) data-type has a parser module.
 This parser module controls the parsing flow.
 The actual